Avni2002/Avni2002/README.md

-# 👋 Hi there, I'm [Your Name] — A Full-Stack Developer with a Passion for AI
+# 👋 Hi there, I'm Ritu — A Full-Stack Developer with a Passion for AI

 Welcome to my GitHub profile!
 I'm a **Full-Stack Developer** who loves building impactful web applications and exploring the world of **Machine Learning** and **Artificial Intelligence**. 🚀